 Lynn was born in 1917, and even though she’s over 100 years old now, she’s shown no signs of going away anytime soon.
 She’s long since settled down, and the English singer, whose iconic voice helped soothe the nation’s anxieties during World War II on the radio, presently enjoys good health and resides in Sussex.

-Julie Gibson — The World’s Oldest Celebrity Just Passed
+Julie Gibson Held The Title Of The World’s Oldest Celebrity But Sadly Just Passed Away

 For years, Julie Gibson held the title of ‘World’s Oldest Celebrity.’
 In her heyday of the 1940s, where she truly made a name for herself, she was a double threat — a prolific singer and a talented actress.
 Sadly, Gibson passed on October 2, 2019, at the incredible age of 106.